 Often, the topic of discussion is on practice and what is done.
 Or how things are to be seen, usually for the application of a structured purpose.
 Less time is spent discussing belief.
 Save for of course, Polytheism.

 Though as Polytheism is a belief in many deities, and is often blatantly named in religions with Polytheist outlooks, i.e. Gaulish Polytheism, it doesn’t paint the whole picture.
-This is why though the term “Gaulish Polytheism” is the most easily recognized, I don’t actually like the use of it as the name of a custom.
+This is why though the term “Gaulish Polytheism” is the most easily recognized, we don’t actually like the use of it as the name of a custom.
 This is why the term “custom”, or better so in Gaulish — Bessus, is more often used here.

 As Polytheism, though extremely important is still only part of the equation of bessus.
 So, if Polytheism, in Iextis Galation — Eludêuaxtâ, is only part of the belief structure… What else is there?
 Animism, or Anatiaxtâ.
 Another key part of Bessus.